 If a registered patient or registered primary caregiver becomes aware of the theft, loss or destruction of his or her registry ID card, he or she shall notify the MMP within 24 hours after the discovery of the occurrence of the theft, loss, or destruction.
 The fee to apply for issuance of an ID card replacement is $10.00.
 If you receive government assistance, and it was verified and approved upon registration, you will qualify for a fee of $5.00.

-If I add a caregiver after registering with the MMP, do I need to get a new ID card?
+If I select a new caregiver after registering with the MMP, do I need to get a new ID card?

 Yes.
-To add a caregiver after you have already been approved for the program, you will visit http://njmmp.nj.gov and select “Patient Registration”.
-You must return your original MMP ID card to us by certified mail, because you will be issued a new card with your caregiver information on it.
-Once the caregiver is approved, they will be required to pay the registration fee of $200 or $20, if eligible for government assistance.
-Your caregiver’s effective period will begin upon their approval date and expire with the patient’s listed expiration date, regardless of the two year period.
+To add a caregiver after you have already been approved for the program, you will visit http://njmmp.nj.gov and select “Patient Registration.”
+You must return your original MMP ID card to us by certified mail, and you will be issued a new card with your caregiver information.
+Patients may designate up to two caregivers.
+Once the caregiver is approved, they will be required to pay the registration fee of $100 or, if eligible for a reduced fee, $20.
+Caregivers who are legal guardians of a minor patient are exempted from the registration fee.
+The duration of a caregiver’s designation begins on their date of approval by the program and expires on the patient’s listed expiration date.

 When my 30, 60, or 90 day certification for medicinal marijuana expires, do I have to re-register with the program?